The following summarizes the US Holocaust Memorial Museum lapse plan as required by the Office of Management and Budget (OMB) Circular A-11.

 Non-appropriated positions will work.

-Retained federal staff: 16 staff (when the Museum building is open to the public) using carryover funds.
+Retained federal staff: 15 staff (when the Museum building is open to the public) will be paid with no-year, carryover outreach initiative funds, which remain available during a lapse in appropriations.

 Retained federal contractors: None